The Life Line Palm Reading Myth: Why Your Hand Doesn't Have an Expiration Date

 The Broken Life Line Palm Reading: Disruption, Not Destruction

 The dramatic belief that a broken life line palm reading signifies a fatal accident is entirely false.
-Data from the 2024 Chiromancy Historical Archive (n=3,400 readings) shows breaks align with major life transitions 81% of the time.
-A break represents a massive identity shift.
+The tradition reads a break as a transition marker.
+It represents a massive identity shift.
 It does not predict a physical catastrophe.

 The panic around a broken line is exhausting.
 People assume a gap means a catastrophic illness is coming for them.
 The reality is much more mundane, though still uncomfortable.
 Historical palmist Cheiro explained that breaks represent massive shifts in your reality.
 You move across the country.
 You change careers completely.